 In accordance with Regulation 464/97, the Board involved the Special Education Advisory Committee (SEAC) in the annual review of the Board's Special Education Report.
-SEAC was involved through:
+Opportunities for informal and continuous consultation with SEAC are afforded at each SEAC meeting during which presentations are made about Special Education programs and services, feedback is requested, and issues are discussed and addressed.